Last updated on October 31st, 2022

 Aside from fish, they will also consume frogs, rodents and birds.
 About ten years ago I rolled up on a fairly large pike that had been floating for who knows how long.
 It looked a little strange from a distance so I decided to get drive right up to it and sure enough, it had choked to death trying to swallow a loon that was bigger than it was.

 While the pike can reach lengths of 50 inches, and weigh over 50 pounds they are more frequently a slender fish that can reach great speeds in a short distance.
 This is one of the many reasons that they are called the wolf of the water.

 The pike is one of my favorite fish to go after because unlike their larger relative the Muskellunge (musky), pike are not nearly as skittish and are a much more aggressive, unselective big game predator.
 I also love to fish for them because they can reach nearly the same size as their larger cousin, so every time you go out you are bound to catch something fairly large.

-On my home lake in Northern Minnesota, I would consider it a great failure to land less than 10-15 pike in a two-day fishing trip, which is another nod to not only the aggressive nature of the fish, but it’s metabolism speed, as well as the sheer population numbers that inhabit the Northern lakes.
+On my home lake in Northern Minnesota, I would consider it a big failure to land less than 10-15 pike in a two-day fishing trip, which is another nod to not only the aggressive nature of the fish, but it’s metabolism speed, as well as the sheer population numbers that inhabit the Northern lakes.

 When and Where to Cast Your Line for Pike

 The most ideal time period to fish for pike is just after the lakes have cleared of all the ice and the weather begins to take a turn for the warmer.
 It is generally around May when the Northern part of the country begins to thaw and the pike begin to spawn.
 This is the ideal window to target your trophy fish.

 The summer months can be hit and miss, especially for the large fish because they are big fish tend to be more active in cooler water.